lvl-up/page_magic/README.md

 ```

 ## Hooks
+PageMagic provides hooks to allow you to interact at the right moments with your pages

+### On Load hook
 PageMagic lets you define an on_load hook for your pages.
-This lets you right any custom wait logic you might need
+This lets you write any custom wait logic you might need
 before letting execution continue.
 ```ruby
 class LoginPage